-Many of the protesters accused the Brotherhood of being behind the killings in Benghazi, cradle of the 2011 revolution and now a hotspot for violence - a charge rejected by Abdulrahman al-Dibani, a JCP member in congress.
+Many of the Libyan protesters accused the Brotherhood of being behind the killings in Benghazi, cradle of the 2011 revolution - a charge rejected by Abdulrahman al-Dibani, a JCP member in congress.

 "We have strongly condemned the assassination of Mosmary and all the Libyan people should hear this and not openly blame us," he said.